After the attacks that killed 320 in Sri Lanka on Sunday, Sri Lankan Buddhist communities across North America are holding candlelight vigils.

 Each Friday, we share three topical longreads in our Weekend Reader newsletter.
-This week, LionsRoar.com’s associate editor Lilly Greenblatt looks at the bodhisattva of compassion, Kuan Yin.
+This week, LionsRoar.com’s Lilly Greenblatt explores the practice of eating.

 The statue was erected last week in rural Alberta, Canada, as a symbol of awakening.

 W.S.
 Merwin, the American poet, environmental activist, and two-time Pulitzer Prize recipient, died Friday March 15 at his home in Haiku, Hawaii, on the island of Maui.
 He was 91.